 Every year, sometime in spring, as trees leaf out, flowers bloom, grass greens and black flies swarm, the church moves through a transition as well.
-The seven week long Easter season transitions into Ordinary Sundays during two significant days; the Sundays of Pentecost and Trinity (May 20 & 27, 2018).
-We then move into Ordinary Time, which in 2018 extends from June 3 until November 11, 2018.
-On November 18 we will observe Thanksgiving Sunday, and on November 25 we will observe St. Stephen's Day, which will mark the end of a Church year.
-On December 2, 2018 a new year begins with the first Sunday in Advent.
+The seven week long Easter season transitions into Ordinary Sundays during two significant days; the Sundays of Pentecost and Trinity (June 9 & 16, 2019).
+We then move into Ordinary Time, which in 2019 extends from June 23 until November 17, 2019.
+On November 24 we will observe Thanksgiving Sunday, which will mark the end of a Church year.
+On December 1, 2019 a new year begins with the first Sunday in Advent.

 The Presbyterian Symbol to the left captures the meaning behind these many Sundays from June through November.
 Contained within the Symbol are many sub-symbols.
 The flames and descending dove represent Pentecost.
 The three sections which make up the main beam and cross arms of the cross, represent the Trinity.
 Embedded into the center of the cross can be seen both a chalice and a bowl, representing the sacraments of Baptism and the Lord's Supper.
 The wings of the dove represent loaves of bread and the body of the dove is in the shape of the fish, reminding us of the feeding of the 5000.
 Finally we see the top layer of the cross arms as an open book or the Bible, for as the people of faith we are to hear the Word of God and Christ.

 8:15 a.m.
 The Weekly Lord's Supper Service